Housing Accords and Special Housing Areas Act update

 Weight of the purpose of the Act

 While the purpose of the Act is to be given the most weight, the Council was found to have used the relative weight given to this factor in order to neutralise the other considerations.
-The factors outlined in s 34(b)-(e) were held to have ‘no more than a minor effect’ in comparison to the purpose, so the Council did not consider the true adverse effects on the application.
+The factors outlined in sections 34(b)-(e) were held to have ‘no more than a minor effect’ in comparison to the purpose, so the Council did not consider the true adverse effects on the application.

 This meant that Council had not properly considered all five factors properly.
 It had considered one factor in detail (the purpose of the Act), and had used this to give less attention to the other factors.